jjjangmmman/8bits-floating-point-Converter-and-ALU/README.md

   - From 16, where the exponent is 4 and '111', it was defined as InF, __∞__
 ---
 ### :open_file_folder: About Files:
   - _FP_ files are drafts.
-It was an assignment for a computer architecture class, but I was disappointed that I couldn't implement it properly because it overlapped with the exam period:dizzy_face:, so I personally wrote the code again.
+It was an assignment for a computer architecture class, but I was disappointed that I couldn't implement it properly because it overlapped with the exam period :dizzy_face: , so I personally wrote the code again.
   - The only two files you should be modifying are _converter.c_ ~~(if needed)~~ and _main.c_
   - _converter.c_ only has floating point conversion functions.
   - _main.c_ also includes the functions of ALU.
 However, it has not been implemented yet. _I don't know when it will be completed_:joy: